RF1000community/klipper/installation_guide.md

 Installation Guide
 ==================

-###### this is still in development, right now the install script likely wont work because the Kivy installer stopped working
+###### this is still in development, works except connecting to a printer or homing moves fail some of the time with a "Timer too close" error
-###### with python2 (kivy 1.11.0 could be installed manually and removed from scripts/klippy-kgui-requirements.txt )
+###### additionally the kivy master branch has to be installed manually e.g. from precompiled wheel because it includes necessary fixes for the raspberry pi

 ### Prepare OS on Raspberry Pi 4
 (raspberry pi 3 is not fast enough to run the UI properly and likely requires different GL driver settings  in kgui/\_\_init\_\_.py)
-- flash [Raspian buster lite](https://www.raspberrypi.org/downloads/raspbian) image to SD-Card
+- flash [Raspian buster **lite**](https://www.raspberrypi.org/downloads/raspbian) image to SD-Card
 - add new file named "ssh" (with no file extension) to the boot folder to enable ssh
 - Boot your pi and run the following commands via SSH